The Boarding School; or, Lessons of a Preceptress to Her Pupils

 The Boarding School; or, Lessons of a Preceptress to Her Pupils, or The Boarding School is a novel written by Hannah Webster Foster which was published in 1798.

 Background

 The Boarding School was written by Hannah Webster Foster in 1798.
 Foster is best known for her epistolary novel The Coquette.
-As writing was not considered to be a viable career choice for a woman, she published both of her novels as "A Lady of Massachusetts".
+She published both of her novels as "A Lady of Massachusetts".
 The Boarding School focuses on a fictitious school called Harmony Grove as another school year ends and a group of students is completing their course of study at the school.

 The novel itself focuses on the ideal education to best prepare these women for their future.
 The narrative portion of the work is supposed to represent the final lessons that the teacher is giving to her students on how to best use the education that they have received at Harmony Grove when they enter into society.

 Plot summary

 The novel is not divided into chapters, but there are two distinct sections of the work.
 The first focuses on the school and the week of lessons, and the second section is a collection of letters written between the students and to the teacher.
 The first section represents a more traditional narrative structure and will be discussed below as the "Narrative" section and the second section is labeled "Letters".